 - The solution must be the result of original work.

-- The solution should be presented as a memo, no longer than five pages long (excluding tables and figures) typed with 12 point Times New Roman font, single and a half spacing, in PDF format.
+- The solution should be presented as an anonymous memo (no name included), no longer than five pages long (excluding tables and figures) typed with 12 point Times New Roman font, single and a half spacing, in PDF format.

 - Any supporting material used to generate the solution, including computer code, worksheets, etc, must be provided.